-Your (grand)ma's broccoli salad gets a bold flavor update in this Bodacious Broccoli Salad with a homemade chipotle mayo dressing and the addition of Tex-Mex ingredients.
+Your (grand)ma's broccoli salad gets a bold flavor update in this Broccoli Crunch Salad that features a homemade chipotle mayo dressing and the addition of Tex-Mex ingredients like pepitas, bell peppers, and shredded cheese.

 Broccoli salad was one of those sides that I always politely ignored, despite its near-inevitable appearance at almost every potluck I’ve ever attended.